 (1) Mr. Gilles Labbé is the CEO of the Corporation and does not receive any director fees.
-Mr. Labbé compensation is disclosed in the Summary Compensation Table and elsewhere in this Circular.
+Mr. Labbé's compensation is disclosed in the Summary Compensation Table and elsewhere in this Circular.

-(2) All awards have been made under the Deferred Share Unit Plan as described elsewhere in this Circular.
+(2) All awards have been made under the Deferred Share Unit Plan ("DSU Plan") as described elsewhere in this Circular.

-(3) For the purposes of this table and in accordance with paragraph 3.1 of Item 3 of Form 51-102F6 of the Canadian Securities Administrators' Regulation 51-102 respecting Continuous Disclosure Obligations, share-based awards include award amounts based on the grant date fair value of the award of DSUs (as hereinafter defined) for the fiscal period in question.
+(3) For the purposes of this table and in accordance with paragraph 3.1 of Item 3 of F orm 51-102F6 of the Canadian Securities Administrators' Regulation 51-102 respecting Continuous Disclosure Obligations, share-based awards include award amounts based on the gr ant date fair value of the a ward of DSUs (as hereinafter defined) for the fiscal year in question.

-(4) Mr. Stevens was appointed as director on May 27, 2014.
+(4) Mrs. Bourque was elected as director of the Corporation on August 7, 2015.